Naagarahaavu: Varada

 Varada (Shivaram) is a friend of Ramachari.
 He is usually known to be trying to find a speciality in someone and often uses that word in his dialogues.
 He is a key character who promises Almelu's hand in marriage to Ramachari, only to flip when he finds out that Ramachari is serious.
 He accuses Ramachari of raping Almelu.
-Ultimately, this results in Chamayya Meshtru intervening and have Almelu marry the man chosen by her parents.
+Ultimately, this results in Chamayya master intervening and having Almelu marry the man chosen by her parents.

 Thungamma

 Thungamma (Leelavathi) is the wife of Chamayya meshtru, the doting foster mom of Ramachari.
-Their mother son equation is well depicted in the aftermath of ramachari tying his college principal to a pole and being made to apologize.
+Their mother-son bond is well depicted in the aftermath of Ramachari tying his college principal to a pole and being made to apologise.